cclloyd/planeshift/README.md

 A mostly ready to go [docker-compose.yml](./docker-compose.yml) file is provided.

-- Generate a secret key by running `docker compose run --rm fvttapi gen_secret`.
+- Generate a secret key by running `docker compose run --rm demiplane gen_secret`.
 - Fill in required env vars in compose file.
 You will need:
   - The Secret key we just generated.
   - A URL that the API will be accessed by.
 This will be the only hostname that will be able to authenticate with OIDC.